Murray Favro: Life and work

 "projected reconstruction", in which images on a slide are projected onto their wooden, white, life-sized counterparts, giving them colour, detail and identity.

 The formative years of Favro’s practice in the 1960s were marked by a growing desire to collapse the boundaries between art and life.
 In contrast to Andy Warhol’s Factory led the American Pop Art movement of the period, Favro resisted the mass-produced image and object.
 He was determined instead to build, even replicate, his own 'things' from the materials at hand, repurposing the readymade and reasserting the relationship between object and maker.

 Significant works over the course of his eclectic career include "projected paintings" such as Country Road (1971–72), Synthetic Lake (1972–73) and Van Gogh’s Room (1973–74), reconstructions such as Sunlight on Table and Floor (1990) and Hydro Pole (1995–96), and a series of drawings and mechanically-improvised constructions of flying machines, their parts and hand tools, that include Sabre Jet, 55% Size (1979–83) and Air Compressor and Turbine (1996–97).

-Favro's work has been acquired for numerous public galleries and countless private collections across Canada, and has twice been the focus of comprehensive exhibitions, organized by the Art Gallery of Ontario (1983) and collaboratively by the former London Regional Art and Historical Museums and the McIntosh Gallery (1998).
+Favro's work has been acquired for numerous public galleries and countless private collections across Canada, and has twice been the focus of comprehensive exhibitions, organized by the Art Gallery of Ontario (1983) and collaboratively by the former London Regional Art and Historical Museums and the McIntosh Gallery (1998), University of Western Ontario.
 In 1977 he received the Victor Martyn Lynch-Staunton Award (1987).
 In 1997, he received the Gershon Iskowitz Award for career achievement.
 He is a 2007 recipient of the Governor General's Award in Visual and Media Arts.
 He is a member of the Royal Canadian Academy of Arts.

 Favro is represented by the Christopher Cutts Gallery in Toronto.